plone/training/docs/mastering-plone/plone_versions.md

 This is a list of major changes in the last major Plone versions.

 Plone 5.0 was released in September 2015.
-Plone 5 was a major release, that changed the content type framework, the user interface and the default design.
+Plone 5 was a mayor release, that changed the default content type framework, the default theme and the way css and Javascript resources are bundled and delivered to the browser

 Plone 5.1 was released in October 2017 and holds a couple of smaller improvements.